 Right now as a sports fan the number of contents that is available to me is greater than ever, but, on the other side, my time is the same as before so making choices is hard.
 We are moving to an individual content diet where everyone can pick the best from several sources and not depending on a fixed programming defined by television.
 This a great opportunity for clubs and athletes as they can speak directly to their fans creating contents thanks to their media houses or with the support of agencies and communication experts

 Then I’m very attracted from the development of new technologies that are affecting every side of sports life, like training, match analysis, fan engagement tools or smart arenas devices.
 There are a lot of great startups that are doing an amazing job and they can bring innovation in a sector that was almost the same for years.

 But even with all these changes I think that sports should not forget why it’s so important for people.
 It’s all about PASSION and we need to use the power of storytelling to keep this passion alive.

 What is one piece of advice you would give to someone wanting to work in the sports industry?

 I want to quote Josè Mourinho: “Who knows only about football, knows nothing about football”.
 So if you want to work in the sports industry you need to learn a lot of different topics, ranging from communication to finance, marketing to psychology.
-You need to know about history and understand the culture that is behind a sports, a club or an athletes.
+You need to know about history and understand the culture that is behind a sport, a club or an athlete.
 You need to be open minded and study every day.
 Our industry and our society is changing so fast that you must be up-to-date if you don’t want to become irrelevant very easily.

 How to follow Maurizio Scalari on social media…